Backdoor Roth IRA: A Step-by-Step Walkthrough

 Buying securities before converting

-If you invest the Traditional IRA funds and they gain value before conversion, the gain is taxable at conversion.
-Keep the funds in cash (settlement/money market) during the brief window between contribution and conversion.
+If you invest the Traditional IRA funds and they gain before conversion, the gain is taxable at conversion.
+Keep the funds in cash (settlement/money market) during the window between contribution and conversion.

 Not filing Form 8606

 Without this form, the IRS treats your entire conversion as taxable.
-The penalty for not filing Form 8606 is $50, and the cost of failing to document your basis compounds every year you skip it.
+The penalty for not filing is $50, and failing to document your basis compounds every year you skip it.

 Annual Backdoor Roth checklist